jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**Feb 11, 2025**_
+DeepSeek released AI models that cost less than previous AI models (e.g. by OpenAI), and the DeepSeek model is open source.
+This could fuel AI adoptions by differenct industries and entities.

 _**Feb 10, 2025**_
 The Fed kept the interest rate unchanged at the January meeting (4.25% - 4.5%).
 There can be a lot of changes in policies after the inauguration.